 Symptoms and Signs

-Chronic pulmonary aspergillosis causes cough, often with hemoptysis and shortness of breath.
-If untreated, invasive pulmonary aspergillosis usually causes rapidly progressive, ultimately fatal respiratory failure.
+Acute invasive pulmonary aspergillosis usually causes cough, often with hemoptysis, pleuritic chest pain, and shortness of breath.
+If untreated, invasive pulmonary aspergillosis may lead to rapidly progressive, ultimately fatal respiratory failure.

 Aspergillosis in the sinuses can form an aspergilloma or cause allergic fungal sinusitis or a chronic, slowly invasive granulomatous inflammation with fever, rhinitis, and headache.
 Patients may have necrosing cutaneous lesions overlying the nose or sinuses, palatal or gingival ulcerations, signs of cavernous sinus thrombosis, or pulmonary or disseminated lesions.

-Chest x-rays are taken, and CT of sinuses is done if sinus infection is suspected.
+Chest x-rays are taken; however, chest CT is far more sensitive and should be done if patients are at high risk (ie, neutropenic).
+CT of sinuses is done if sinus infection is suspected.
 A movable fungus ball within a cavitary lesion is characteristic on both, although most lesions are focal and solid.
-Sometimes imaging detects a halo sign (a thin air shadow surrounding a nodule), representing cavitation within a necrotic lesion.
+Sometimes imaging detects a halo sign (a hazy shadow surrounding a nodule) or cavitation within a necrotic lesion.
 Diffuse, generalized pulmonary infiltrates are seen in some patients.

-Culture and histopathology of a tissue sample are usually necessary for confirmation; the sample is typically taken from the lungs via bronchoscopy and from the sinuses via anterior rhinoscopy.
+Culture and histopathology of a tissue sample are usually necessary for confirmation; histopathology helps distinguish invasive infection from colonization.
+The sample is typically taken from the lungs via bronchoscopy or percutaneous needle biopsy and from the sinuses via anterior rhinoscopy.
 Because cultures take time and histopathology results may be false-negative, most decisions to treat are based on strong presumptive clinical evidence.
-Large vegetations often release sizable emboli that may occlude blood vessels and provide specimens for diagnosis.
+In aspergillus endocarditis, large vegetations often release sizable emboli that may occlude blood vessels and provide specimens for diagnosis.

-Various serologic assays exist but are of limited value for rapid diagnosis of acute, life-threatening invasive aspergillosis.
-Detection of antigens such as galactomannans can be specific but is not sufficiently sensitive to identify most cases in their early stages.
+Detection of antigens such as galactomannan can be specific but, in serum, is often not sufficiently sensitive to identify most cases in their early stages.
+In invasive pulmonary aspergillosis, the galactomannan test on bronchoalveolar lavage fluid is much more sensitive than that on serum and is often the only option for patients with thrombocytopenia, for whom biopsy is contraindicated.
 Blood cultures are almost always negative, even in rare cases of endocarditis.

-Invasive infections usually require aggressive treatment with IV amphotericin B or voriconazole (generally considered the first-choice drug).
-Oral itraconazole (but not fluconazole) can be effective in some cases.
+Invasive infections usually require aggressive treatment with voriconazole (considered the first-choice drug).
+Amphotericin B (particularly lipid formulations) is also effective, although more toxic.
+Oral posaconazole or itraconazole (but not fluconazole) can be effective in some cases.
 Caspofungin or other echinocandins may be used as salvage therapy.
-Combination therapy with azoles and echinocandins or with amphotericin B and echinocandins has been effective in some patients.
+Combination therapy with voriconazole and echinocandins may be effective in certain patients.

 Usually, complete cure requires reversal of immunosuppression (eg, resolution of neutropenia, discontinuation of corticosteroids).
 Recrudescence is common if neutropenia recurs.